 Abe Burmeister is the founder and designer of Outlier.
 Frustrated with his pants getting stained and ruined due to his daily bike rides to work, Abe designed himself a pair of pants in a grease and stain proof fabric.
 Thus, the OG Pants, and Outlier was born.
 Since then, Abe and Outlier have experimented with innovative fabrics, combining them with classic designs to create daily performance clothes built to last a lifetime.

-Opt for clothes in breathable fabrics like Abe mentioned.
 Linen is a hot weather staple, and you’ll find a lot of men’s clothing for the warmer seasons in linen.
-Linen can be stiff, so you’ll also find it blended with fabrics like cotton or silk to soften it up.
+Linen can be naturally stiff, so you’ll also find it blended with fabrics like cotton or silk to soften it up.

-Other options include: lighter cottons, ramie and my personal favorite, cupro.
-Cupro is a silk like fabric made from the throwaway parts of the cotton plant.
+Other options include: Lighter cotton, ramie and my personal favorite, cupro.
+Cupro is a silk-like fabric made from the throwaway parts of the cotton plant.
 It’s extremely breathable and stays relatively cool to the touch.

 The tighter your clothes are, the hotter you’re going to get and feel.
 This goes back to airflow.

 Summer is one of the few times where it’s ok to loosen up a bit and relax about getting the “perfect” fit.

 Go for roomier cuts, or even size up.
 Give your skin some room to breathe – get a looser t-shirt, dress shirt, pants and shorts.